 The typical single-family home’s air duct system takes between two to four hours to clean with a crew consisting of at least two technicians.
 Older homes and those with pets may take longer to clean.
 Newer homes, townhomes, and condominiums may take less time to clean!

 What parts of the ductwork get cleaned?

-Within an air system, there are three major parts, including: the supply and return grills; the interior surface of the supply and return vents; and the HVAC system air handler.
+Within an air system, there are three major parts, including the supply and return grills; the interior surface of the supply and return vents; and the HVAC system air handler.
 All three of these components must be cleaned thoroughly!
-If only part of the system is cleaned, the contaminates on the uncleaned portion will spread to the cleaned sections—undoing the benefits of your duct cleaning service.
+If only part of the system is cleaned, the contaminants on the uncleaned portion will spread to the cleaned sections—undoing the benefits of your duct cleaning service.

 Will the duct cleaning process leave a mess in my home or commercial property?

 No. Our technicians are equipped with the highest quality and most state of the art duct cleaning equipment.
 All vacuum devices used in our process utilize HEPA (high-efficiency particulate air).
 This filtration is rated at 99.97% at .3 microns—meaning there will be no mess left behind once the duct cleaning job is complete!

 No. Chemicals are not used unless required by an industrial hygienist or a certified restoration contractor.
 In the event chemicals are required to perform a project Atlantic Duct Cleaning will only use an EPA-registered anti-microbial solution.
 A homeowner may order application of a mild, non-toxic anti-microbial solution at an additional charge if microbial growth is identified or suspected.
 Application of these chemicals is not recommended as part of a routine maintenance program.

 Is it necessary to cut holes in the ductwork?